 75% of patients who responded to a comprehensive safety survey reported that reading notes helped them better understand the meaning of results and the reasons for referrals and tests.
-Up to 50% reported that reading notes helped them complete follow up appointments, suggesting that better understanding of the rationale behind tests can lead to increased patient activation.
+Up to 50% reported that reading notes helped them complete follow up appointments, suggesting that better understanding of the rationale behind treatment plans and tests can lead to increased patient activation.